(revised 5-30-2023)

 Prospective students may also contact the School of Visual and Performing Arts Office at 318-342-3811 or the appropriate studio faculty member for information.
 A complete list of music faculty is available at http://ulm.edu/music/facultystaff.html.

-All auditions for admission as a music major should be heard by a minimum panel of the appropriate studio professor and the director of the student’s major performance area, i.e. band or choral.
+All auditions for admission as a music major or minor will be heard by a minimum panel of the appropriate studio professor and the director of the student’s major performance area, i.e. band or choral.
 In cases where the student is interested in theory/composition, the appropriate professor in that area should be included on the audition panel if possible.

 The Music Program audition form must be used and that form kept on file in the School of Visual and Performing Arts office for three years following the audition.
 If the audition is for talent grant assistance, the director of that performance area should complete a Talent Grant Acceptance Form, obtain all required signatures, and mail the form to the student at the earliest possible opportunity.
 A date should be specified as a deadline for the student to return the signed form, according to NASM Standards.
 Failure to return the form by the deadline is not necessarily a rejection of the offer and the area director should contact the student to determine if the offer has been accepted or rejected.
 The original signed Talent Grant Acceptance Form must be kept in the School of Visual and Performing Arts Office for a minimum of three years.